 Inside, the packing system is just as helpful.
 It comes with a garment bag attachment to keep suits and dresses wrinkle-free.
 There’s a tie-down system and plenty of accessory pockets built in.

-The bag generally retails for $300, but right now, it’s going for $256 at eBags, Zappos, and Amazon.
+The bag generally retails for $300, and it's currently available at eBags, Zappos, and for as little as $210 on Amazon.
 It comes in four colors — black, olive green, gray, and marsala red — each with a coordinated leather trim.
 And if it already wasn't worth the investment, the Travelpro lifetime warranty even covers airline damage.